RakibulBh/eli-lilly-take-home-task/DOCUMENTATION.md

 4. Create forms and funcitonality to send data to the backend.
 5. Handle missing data in a user friendly way.

-Going to be working in a professional manner using pull requests, and git industry standard protocols.
+Going to be working in a professional manner using pull requests, and git industry standard protocols for commits.

-Protocols used:
+Commit protocols used:

 - feat: New feature
 - fix: Bug fix